When To Put A Dog Down With Torn ACL [ANSERED]

 Knee braces are also used for dogs with ACL and are much less costly and more attainable than surgery.
 For dogs, the price ranges anywhere from $400 to $800 per knee.

 Another option you can look into is your local vet school where teaching is the main purpose.
-If you are able to schedule your dog’s ACL surgery there, they will most likely carry out this expensive procedure at a very nominal price as compared to your regular veterinarian.
+If you can schedule your dog’s ACL surgery there, they will most likely carry out this expensive procedure at a very nominal price as compared to your regular veterinarian.

 Conclusion